open-policy-agent/opa-docker-authz/README.md

 ### Logs

+If using the plugin with the `-config-file` option, full decision logging capabilities - including configuring remote endpoints - is at your disposal.

-The activity describing the interaction between the Docker daemon and the authorization plugin, and the authorization decisions made by OPA, can be found in the daemon's logs.
+If using a policy file, the activity describing the interaction between the Docker daemon and the authorization plugin, and the authorization decisions made by OPA, can be found in the daemon's logs.
 Their [location](https://docs.docker.com/config/daemon/#read-the-logs) is dependent on the host operating system configuration.

 Logs are generated in a json format similar to [decision logs](https://www.openpolicyagent.org/docs/latest/management/#decision-logs):